darshancc23/jsonserver/README.md

 # jsonserver
-This repository is to set up API responses quickly.
+This repository is to mock API responses quickly.